May God Bless all deacons of the Catholic faith for answering the call to serve God and to serve the people of their parishes ~

 Parishioners can support ministries such as the diaconate by offering words of encouragement to deacons and their families, and in the small sacrifice of prayer for them.
 Parishioners should remember to pray for vocations.
 The need to be blessed with more holy deacons and priests cannot be emphasized enough.
 The seeds of vocations are found in families that make religious practices and education a normal part of everyday life in the home and outside.
 Many very faithful Catholics forget that these vocations are the fruits of virtue practiced with consistency and that parents are the first line as role models.
 The next layer in vocational development is at the parish level.
 Parishes that have members united to the primary reasons for being in communion, those where a vibrant culture of lived faith exists, a desire of members to learn and grow in discipleship, create a foundation for vocations.
 These are parishes that succeed in every way.
 All spiritual change and growth ultimately depends on the power of the Holy Spirit to reach the depths of hearts and transform souls.
 In prayer is this only possible.
 And in all things with God, it is never too late to move towards what God desires for all.

-If anyone has questions about becoming a priest,
+If anyone has questions about becoming a priest, or deacon

-Holy Priesthood formation programs should be directed to:
+formation questions should be directed to:

 Rev. Michael Kerestes, Vocations Director